Global existence of weak solutions to viscoelastic phase separation: Part I Regular Case: Acknowledgement

 \section{Acknowledgement}

-This research was supported by the German Science Foundation (DFG) under the Collaborative Research Center TRR~146 Multiscale Simulation Methods for Soft Matters (Project~C3) and partially by the VEGA grant~1/0684/17.
+This research was supported by the German Science Foundation (DFG) under the Collaborative Research Center TRR~146 Multiscale Simulation Methods for Soft Matters (Project~C3) and partially by the VEGA grant~1/0684/17 and the Mainz Institute of Multiscale Modeling (M3odel).
 We would like to thank B.~D\"unweg, D.~Spiller and J.~Ka{\softt}uchov\'a for fruitful discussions on the topic.